fitriandini/projectx/content/project/internal-project/index.md

 slides: example
 summary: Project.
 tags:
-- Deep Learning
+- Personal Project
-title: Internal Project
+title: Personal Project
 url_code: ""
 url_pdf: ""
 url_slides: ""
 url_video: ""
 ---

-In this page I will put one of the project that I want to publish. ^^
+In this page I will put one of the personal project that I want to publish. ^^